-8 of ownership %) Financial Subsidiaries Main business December 31, 2020 December 31, 2021 Location statements date of use Held by Woori G Japan Private Placement Real Estate Master Investment Trust No.1 and Woori G Japan Private Placement Real Estate Master Investment Trust No.2-1 ^(6) Woori G Japan Private Placement Real Estate Master Investment Trust No.2(3)(11) Held by Woori G Japan Private Placement Real Estate Master Investment Trust No.1 Securities investment and others 100.0 Korea December 31 GK OK Chatan ^(3) Other financial services 99.9 99.9 Japan October 31(10)
+(\1) Additional investment occurred made for year ended December 31, 2021.

-- (1) The entity was merged with WB Finance Co., Ltd., which is a second-tier subsidiary, during prior period. - (2) The entity is a structured entity for the purpose of asset securitization.
-Although the Group is not a majority shareholder, the Group 1) has the power over the investee, 2) is exposed to or has rights to variable returns from its involvement with the investee, and 3) has the ability to use its power to affect its returns. - (3) The entity is a structured entity for the purpose of investment in securities.
-Although the Group is not a majority shareholder, the Group 1) has the power over the investee, 2) is exposed to or has rights to variable returns from its involvement with the investee, and 3) has the ability to use its power to affect its returns. - (4) The entity is a 'money trust' under the Financial Investment Services and Capital Markets Act.
-Although the Group is not a majority shareholder, the Group 1) has the power over the investee, 2) is exposed to or has rights to variable returns from its involvement with the investee, and 3) has the ability to use its power to affect its returns. - (5) Companies are excluded from the consolidation as of December 31, 2021. - (6) Determined that the Group controls the investees, considering the Group 1) has the power over the investee, 2) is exposed to or has rights to variable returns from its involvement with the investee, and 3) has the ability to use its power to affect its returns, by two or more subsidiaries' investment or operation. - (7) During March 2021, the Parent company acquired a 100% equity of Woori Financial Savings Bank from the Parent company's subsidiary Woori Financial Capital Co., Ltd. - (8) As a master-feeder fund, the equity interest represent those of the masterfund held by the feeder fund. - (9) The Parent company's subsidiary WB Finance Co., Ltd. has changed the name to WOORI BANK (CAMBODIA) PLC. - (10) As financial statements at the end of the reporting period cannot be obtained, the most recent financial statements were used. - (11) In accordance with the revision of the Capital Market Act, a specialized investment-type private equity fund has been changed to a general private equity fund.

-(3) The Group has not consolidated the following entities as of December 31, 2020 and 2021 despite having more than 50% ownership interest:
+(\2) The entity is a structured entity for the purpose of asset securitization.
+Although the Group is not a majority shareholder, the Group 1) has the power over the investee, 2) is exposed to or has rights to variable returns from its involvement with the investee, and 3) has the ability to use its power to affect its returns.

+(\3) The entity is a structured entity for the purpose of investment in securities.
+Although the Group is not a majority shareholder, the Group 1) has the power over the investee, 2) is exposed to or has rights to variable returns from its involvement with the investee, and 3) has the ability to use its power to affect its returns.

+(\4) The entity is a 'money trust' under the Financial Investment Services and Capital Markets Act.
+Although the Group is not a majority shareholder, the Group 1) has the power over the investee, 2) is exposed to or has rights to variable returns from its involvement with the investee, and 3) has the ability to use its power to affect its returns.

+(\5) Companies are excluded from the consolidation as of December 31, 2022.

+- (\6) Determined that the Group controls the investees, considering the Group 1) has the power over the investee, 2) is exposed to or has rights to variable returns from its involvement with the investee, and 3) has the ability to use its power to affect its returns, by two or more subsidiaries' investment or operation. - (\7) During March 2021, the Parent company acquired a 100% equity of Woori Financial Savings Bank from the Parent company's subsidiary Woori Financial Capital Co., Ltd. - (\8) As the financial statements for the end of the reporting period were not available, the most recent financial statements available from the date of settlement were used. - (\9) The Parent company's subsidiary WB Finance Co., Ltd. has changed the name to WOORI BANK (CAMBODIA) PLC. - (\10) The Russia-Ukraine conflict has been escalated in February 2022, Russia is imposed to the international sanctions.
+Due to the sanctions, the lack of liquidity in the Russian foreign exchange market as well as the significant decline in value of the Rubles and the decline in value of Russian companies' securities are in progress.
+As a result, the Group may experience situations such as a decrease in value of financial assets or operating assets owned by the Group regarding the conflict, an increase in receivable payment terms, limitation to transfer funds, decrease in the profit.
+As of December 31, 2022, the Group expects such conflict and sanctions would have financial impacts on the business of AO Woori Bank, one of the subsidiaries, in the future.
+However, the Group cannot reasonably predict the financial impacts because it is very uncertain to estimate the impact on the Group's financial position and business performance. - (\11) As a master-feeder fund, it is the percentage of the feeder fund's ownership in the master fund. - (3) The Group has not consolidated the following entities as of December 31, 2021 and 2022 despite having more than 50% ownership interest: